Overview and Requirements

 This article covers the process of creating a macOS installer package of a Winclone image and deploying the package with the JAMF Pro.

-Using Winclone 6’s package feature, it is easy to deploy Windows to a large number of Macs using JAMF Pro.
-The basic steps covered are:
+Using Winclone’s package feature, it’s easy to deploy Windows to a large number of Macs using JAMF Pro.

-- Install Windows 10 on the Boot Camp partition and prepare using Windows tools
+- Installing Windows 10 on the Boot Camp partition and preparing using Windows tools

 - Using Winclone 6 or later to clone the Boot Camp partition to a Winclone image